dbpedia-spotlight/dbpedia-spotlight-solr/README.md

 DBpedia Spotlight SOLR:

 * Compile this repo using mvn clean compile assembly:single (You will need Java 8 and Maven)
+* Download or create the index that you want to load in SOLR (See  Where are lucene's data? section)
 * Run it filling language, dataset, path to lucene index and URL to SOLR (E.g: java -jar target/solr-1.0-jar-with-dependencies.jar en dbpedia spotlight/lucene/2016-04/en/index-withSF-withTypes http://localhost:8983/solr/2016-04-EN)

 Wait for the process to finish (it takes several minutes).
 When it finishes, you can query it using through the URL http://localhost:8983/solr/#/2016-04-EN/query.